Individual counselling in Burnaby

 Heal

 Burnaby sexual violence counselling helps you heal from the violence or abuse you experienced.
 You may experience feelings of shame, embarrassment, guilt, anger, and sadness.
 You may find it challenging to go to work, socialise with friends or family, and engage in once-enjoyable activities.
 You may not feel comfortable disclosing what you experienced with those closest to you, which means you may not have the support you need.
-We work together to unpack past experiences and heal them so that they are no longer triggering.
+We work together to unpack past experiences and heal them so they no longer trigger you.
 We can not change what happened, but we can change how you feel about it.
 We work together to build your sense of self-esteem and self-worth.
 Some clients struggle with sleep, recurring nightmares, panic attacks, and depression.
 As a Burnaby therapist, we also focus on this, your coping mechanisms and strategies to help you regain control.

 FAQ